Inuvik: Road

 Until November 2017, Inuvik was the most northern community in Canada to be accessible by road (now second to Tuktoyaktuk).
 The 736 km Dempster Highway links Inuvik to the rest of Canada, providing relatively easy access to a wide variety of goods, and greatly reducing their cost.
 In contrast, many Arctic communities depend on cargo flights for regular goods and summer sealifts for larger freight, making goods expensive and often slow to arrive.

 In 2017, the Inuvik–Tuktoyaktuk Highway was extended north from Inuvik another 138 km to Tuktoyaktuk on the Arctic coast.
 Inuvik is also connected to Aklavik by an ice road across the Mackenzie Delta from late December until late April each year.

-The Dempster Highway relies on ferries to cross the Peel River near Fort McPherson and the Mackenzie River at Tsiigehtchic during the summer months.
+The Dempster Highway relies on ferries to cross the Peel River near Fort McPherson and the Mackenzie River at Tsiigehtchic during the summer.
 In winter, ice bridges are constructed to cross the rivers.
 During the spring the crossings close throughout May as the ice on the rivers breaks up.
 Similarly, they are impassible for most of November while the rivers freeze.

 During these times air travel is the only way for people and goods to reach Inuvik.

 Air

 The Inuvik (Mike Zubko) Airport is serviced by several regional carriers.
+The airport is undergoing renovations as part of expansion plans and is scheduled to be completed by 2028.
 Canadian North has regular direct flights to Yellowknife and Norman Wells.
 It further connects to Edmonton, and a number of smaller communities in the Northwest Territories and Nunavut.

 Air North connects to points in the Yukon and travels as far south as Vancouver.

 Aklak Air flies north to the small communities of Sachs Harbour, Paulatuk, and Ulukhaktok.

 Freight services, helicopters, and floatplane charters are also available from Inuvik.
 Floatplane service operates out of the nearby Inuvik/Shell Lake Water Aerodrome.
+North-Wright Airways provides services between Aklavik and Inuvik.